jeremyf/hydramata-works/documents/high-level-stories.md

 ## Parking Lot

+* Create an interface for rendering a fieldset
+  * in Edit HTML
+  * in New HTML
+  * in Show HTML
+* Create an interface for rendering a property
+  * in Edit HTML
+  * in New HTML
+  * in Show HTML
+  * in Solr Document
 * Transform Database object to in memory Work object
+  * Done Looks Like: All of the persisted properties in the database are reified in the Work object's #properties.
 * Transform Fedora object to in memory Work object
+  * Done Looks Like: All of the persisted datastreams are  in the database are reified in the Work object's #properties.
 * Transform Solr object to in memory Work object
+  * Done
 * Transform in memory Work object to SOLR Document
 * Transform in memory Work object to Edit HTML Document
 * Transform in memory Work object to Database